This is a brief description of Sweet’s syndrome that you can share with friends and family.

 What is Sweet’s Syndrome?

-Sweet’s syndrome (SS) is a rare autoinflammatory condition and form of neutrophilic dermatosis that causes fever, painful skin lesions, fatigue, headaches, muscle pain, joint pain (arthralgia), joint pain and swelling (arthritis), eye problems, and sometimes mouth ulcers.
+Sweet’s syndrome (SS) is a rare autoinflammatory condition and form of neutrophilic dermatosis that causes fever; painful skin lesions; fatigue; headaches; muscle pain; joint pain (arthralgia); joint pain and swelling (arthritis); eye problems; sometimes, mouth ulcers.
 You may experience it once, or have repeat flare-ups.
 Most lesions appear on the face, neck, and upper extremities, but can develop on other parts of the body.
 However, lesions are not always present.
 On rare occasions, the lesions can develop in internal joints and organs causing a variety of other symptoms.
 There are also several variant (unusual) forms of SS.

 What causes it?

 The cause of SS is not fully understood, but involves errors in the innate immune system.
 There are also potential triggers.
-These include infection, blood disorders and cancer, autoimmune conditions, inflammatory bowel disease, medications, pregnancy, skin damage, immunodeficiency, overexposure to sunlight or ultraviolet (UV) light, and vaccination.
-In regards to the latter, SS caused by vaccination is very rare – 11 cases reported in medical literature in the past 42 years, globally – and a definite connection between the SS and vaccination was not established in some of those cases.
+These include infection; cancer; autoimmune conditions; inflammatory bowel disease; medications; pregnancy; skin damage; immunodeficiency; overexposure to sunlight or ultraviolet light; vaccination.
+In regards to the latter, SS caused by vaccination is very rare – only 12 cases reported in medical literature in the past 42 years, globally – and a definite connection between the SS and vaccination was not established in some of those cases.

 How is it diagnosed?

 - A diagnosis of SS is made by taking your medical history to see if you have any health conditions or are taking any medications that could cause it.